Self-trapping of slow electrons in the energy domain

 where $U_\mathrm{p}=e^{2}E_\mathrm{f}^{2}/{(4m\omega^{2})}$ is the ponderomotive energy, $\delta=e\hbar E_\mathrm{f}/(2m\omega)$ and $\phi=\phi_{0}+\frac{\pi}{2}$.
 Eq.~\ref{eq1} reveals several intriguing and unique characteristics of the slow electron-light interaction, as we will explain below.

 In order to resonantly couple the slow electron and the field, we require the conservation of both energy and momentum for single photon emission or absorption by the electron at the quantum level, resulting in the phase-matching condition of equal electron (group) velocity and optical field (phase) velocity~\cite{park2010photon}.
 This phase-matching condition also holds true for low-energy electrons (see Supplemental Material~\cite{NoteSuppl}).
-We note that it is challenging to achieve phase-matching for slow electrons ($\approx 100\,$eV) since it requires a significant reduction of the phase velocity of the optical field, but it is not impossible.
-For instance, DLA requires a grating structure with a period of 15\,nm for 100\,eV electrons and 800\,nm wavelength.
-Alternatively, the use of plasmonic metamaterials~\cite{Tsakmakidis2017} or materials with very high refractive index $(n\approx50)$, such as $\mathrm{SrTiO}_{3}$ at low temperatures~\cite{sakudo1971dielectric}, can generate optical waves with an extremely small phase velocity.
+In a DLA realization of our scheme using a grating, phase matching requires setting the grating period in accordance with the electron velocity ($v=\beta c$) and the impinging field's wavelength $\lambda_\mathrm{f}$, namely $\lambda_z=\beta \lambda_\mathrm{f}$~\cite{Breuer2013}.
+We note that it is challenging to achieve phase-matching for slow electrons ($E_0 \approx 100\,$eV) since it requires a significant reduction of the phase velocity of the optical field, but it is not impossible.
+For instance, DLA requires a grating structure with a period $\lambda_z \sim 16$\,nm for 100\,eV electrons and 800\,nm free-space light wavelength, which is in reach of today’s technological capabilities.
+As an alternative to DLA-type gratings, the use of plasmonic metamaterials~\cite{Tsakmakidis2017} or materials with very high refractive index $(n\approx50)$, such as $\mathrm{SrTiO}_{3}$ at low temperatures ($\sim$10\,K, experimentally realized in~\cite{sakudo1971dielectric}), can generate evanescent waves with an extremely small phase velocity.
+A prism configuration incorporating such materials enables phase-matched interactions~\cite{Dahan2021}.
+Laser-triggered needle tips~\cite{Hommelhoff2006,Ropers2007,Barwick2007,Kruger2011,Quinonez2013,Wimmer2014,Ehberger2015,Vogelsang2018,Vogelsang2018a,Kruger2018} produce suitable electron pulses with tunable bandwidth~\cite{Wimmer2014}.

 The $A^2$ ponderomotive term of the interaction Hamiltonian is reflected in the third line of Eq.~\ref{eq1}, permitting two-photon exchanges in each interaction event.
 It becomes more important for slow electrons since the competing linear interaction term $p\cdot A$ decreases with velocity.
 However, even for a 50\,eV electron, strong electric fields with amplitudes on the order of $10\,\mathrm{V\,nm}^{-1}$ have to be applied to make the ponderomotive term comparable to the $p\cdot A$ term.
 In contrast to free-space ponderomotive schemes~\cite{freimund2001observation,Kozak2018,kozak2022asynchronous}, material damage thresholds limit the applicable field intensity.
 Under this limitation, a strong ponderomotive effect can still be reached if the electron kinetic energy approaches the single photon energy, $eE_\mathrm{f}/\omega \approx p_0$ (see Supplemental Material~\cite{NoteSuppl}).